catherinearnett/byte-premium-tool/README.md

 If the language is not in the dataset and you do not have parallel text, you can predict the byte premium based on a few factors.

-We fit linear regressions to predict the length ratio from:
+We fit linear regressions to predict the length ratio from langauge family, writing system type, script name, and entropy over characters.
-*  language family
-*  writing system type
-*  script name
-*  entropy over characters

 We estimate the byte premium by dividing the predicted length ratio by the byte-character ratio.

-Entropy over characters and byte-character ratio are calculated with the tool. **The uploaded texts do not have to be parallel. **
+Entropy over characters and byte-character ratio are calculated by the tool from any texts in the language. **The uploaded texts do not have to be parallel. **

-The only feature that must be provided is writing system type (abugida, abjad, etc.; Wikipedia).
-You should also provide language family (Glottolog) and script name (not the ISO 15924 code, but the actual name) if possible.
+The only feature of the languages that must be provided is writing system type (alphabet, abugida, abjad, logography).
+Descriptions of these types can be found in Appendix C of the paper.
+We recommend finding the script type on the Wikipedia page for the script [script_type.png].
+You should also provide language family, which can be looked up on [Glottolog](https://glottolog.org/glottolog/language), and script name (not the ISO 15924 code, but the actual name) if possible, e.g. Latin, Ge'ez, Burmese.

 ```